 How to remove cryptojacking – All of the above modules are used to monitor websites and monitor cryptocurrency mining scripts.
 If it detects it, the page is automatically locked.

 How to remove cryptojacking – With the increasing popularity of cryptocurrencies, there are more wrongdoings or threats.
 One of these problems is the unauthorized mining of cryptocurrencies from user’s computers by hidden people.

 Mozilla is also fighting this and releases an update for its Firefox browser, which now offers block cryptocurrency mining scripts on websites, i.e., cryptojacking blocker.
 Mozilla announced the news on its blog.

 The option to block data mining scripts is available on the “Privacy and security” tab next to the settings for cookies and others.
 Users can now check the box that prevents miners from running.

-These scripts slow down your computer, drain your battery faster (on laptops) and increase power consumption significantly. “
+These scripts slow down your computer, drain your battery faster (on laptops), and significantly increase power consumption. “

 Mozilla is not alone in this fight.
 Opera web browser in its smartphone version also offers protection against similar attacks, and Google Chrome has disabled these scripts via its extensions.

 Illegal cryptocurrency mining, sometimes called cryptojacking, is rapidly gaining popularity among criminals.
-The code that triggers the extraction can be distributed as malware that directly enters computer systems, or it can be hacked into websites so that attackers can use victimized computers unsuspectingly.
+The code that triggers the extraction can be distributed as malware that directly enters computer systems.
+It can be hacked into websites so that attackers can use victimized computers unsuspectingly.